kubernetes-sigs/gateway-api/geps/gep-5293/index.md

 ## Non-Goals

-* Defining the concrete API shape, field names, or expression language.
 * Defining the exhaustive set of supported value sources.
 * Extending `ResponseHeaderModifier`.
 Response header dynamism has a different set of value sources (backend response headers, response